JoeyStanley/real/cv.md

 <a href="http://dx.doi.org/10.1086/684425" class="link" target="_blank" title="link to IJAL online"></a>
 <a href="/downloads/160101-IJAL82.pdf" class="paper" target="_blank" title="open a pdf of this paper in a new window"></a>

 ### Working Papers and Conference Proceedings

 Renwick, Margaret E. L. & <strong>Joseph A. Stanley</strong> (*forthcoming*).
 "Static and dynamic approaches to vowel shifting in the Digital Archive of Southern Speech." *Proceedings of Meetings on Acoustics*.

-Renwick, Margaret E. L. , Rachel M. Olsen, Michael Olsen, <strong>Joseph A. Stanley</strong>, & William A. Kretzschmar, Jr. (*forthcoming*).
-"Methods for transcription and forced alignment of a legacy speech corpus." *Proceedings of Meetings on Acoustics*.
+Olsen, Rachel M., Michael L. Olsen, <strong>Joseph A. Stanley</strong>, Margaret E. L. Renwick, & William A. Kretzschmar, Jr. (2017).
+"Methods for transcription and forced alignment of a legacy speech corpus." *Proceedings of Meetings on Acoustics* **30**, 060001; doi: http://dx.doi.org/10.1121/2.0000559
+<a href="http://asa.scitation.org/doi/abs/10.1121/2.0000559" class="link" target="_blank" title="link to POMA online"></a>

 <strong>Stanley, Joseph A.</strong> (2016).
 "Pacific Northwest English: Historical Overview and Current Directions". *UGA Working Papers in Linguistics*, 3.
 <a href="http://www.lsuga.com/working-papers/volume-3" class="link" target="_blank" title="link to lsuga.com"></a>